 This topic provides a general overview of the epidemiology, etiology, clinical features, and diagnosis of disorders that cause excessive daytime sleepiness.
 Classification of sleep disorders, sleep deprivation, and quantification of sleepiness are discussed separately.
 (See "Classification of sleep disorders" and "Insufficient sleep: Definition, epidemiology, and adverse outcomes" and "Quantifying sleepiness".)

 Excessive daytime sleepiness — Daytime sleepiness is defined as excessive when it causes a subjective complaint or interferes with function.
-The American Academy of Sleep Medicine defines excessive daytime sleepiness (EDS) as the inability to maintain wakefulness and alertness during the major waking episodes of the day, with sleep occurring unintentionally or at inappropriate times almost daily for at least three months .
+The International Classification of Sleep Disorders, third edition (ICSD-3) defines EDS as the inability to maintain wakefulness and alertness during the major waking episodes of the day, with sleep occurring unintentionally or at inappropriate times almost daily for at least three months .

 Fatigue — Fatigue refers to a subjective lack of physical or mental energy.
 Clinical fatigue incorporates three components, present to variable degrees in individual patients: inability to initiate activity (perception of generalized weakness, in the absence of objective findings); reduced capacity to maintain activity (easy fatigability); and difficulty with concentration, memory, and emotional stability (mental fatigue) .
 (See "Approach to the adult patient with fatigue".)